 Devatas are gods or goddesses specific to areas, villages, and homes.
 They’re usually more akin to what Westerners would think of as spirits or ghosts than grand Hindu deities such as Shiva.
-In the Himalaya, very often a village will to an extent live in fear of its devata, making sure to placate it with offerings at the right time and in the correct form so as to avoid its wrath and any consequent misfortune.
-A Kumaoni friend went as far as to say that farmers are often in effect enslaved by their village deities, squandering desperately-needed wealth and resources to keep the spirit happy.
+In the Himalaya, often a village will to an extent live in fear of its devata, making sure to placate it with offerings at the right time and in the correct form so as to avoid its wrath and any consequent misfortune.
+A Kumaoni friend went as far as to say that farmers are in effect enslaved by their village deities, squandering desperately-needed wealth and resources to keep the spirit happy.
 By contrast, a devata such as Golu Dev, whose name adorns motor vehicles throughout this region, has a more respectable reputation, a revered general now raised to the ranks of an incarnation of Shiva.

 For ethnobotanists, to fully understand the place of cannabis in the Himalaya, it’s important to realise that in regions such as Kumaon cannabis does not feature in major Hindu festivals such as Durga Puja, despite the significance of both the Goddess and cannabis in the region.
 This contrasts with India’s greatest centre of Goddess worship, West Bengal, where cannabis does have an ordained role at Durga Puja, and celebrants will partake of bhang drinks, at very least taking perfunctory sips.
 But in Kumaoni villages there has historically been no role for cannabis at this ritual, despite it occurring at the peak of the charas season, essentially as a harvest festival.
 Attending these celebrations in remote villages, I’ve seen men tell other attendants to stop smoking their charas bidis because it’s inappropriate.
 Cannabis cultivation in Kumaon has, as noted in the Indian Hemp Drugs Commission, historically been confined to ‘the lowest classes of cultivators, being considered beneath the dignity of the higher castes.
 So much is this the case that the phrase “May hemp be sown in thy house” is one of the commonest of abusive imprecations. […] The principal cultivators appear to be the Khasias or Tabhilas, a class of people above the Domes and below Rajputs in the social scale, who do not wear the sacred thread.
 If a Brahman or Rajput wishes to cultivate hemp, he engages a Khasia or Dome to work for him’.
-As the Victorians authors of the Commission went on to note, the reason for this association with low social status can most likely be found in the earliest origins of cannabis cultivation in the Himalaya.
+As the Victorian authors of the Commission went on to note, the reason for this association with low social status can most likely be found in the earliest origins of cannabis cultivation in the Himalaya.

 Whether Devi herself is of truly Aryan lineage is another story, but apparently Himalayan cannabis is not.